Microsoft has been announced as the winner of a multi-billion dollar deal to supply cloud computing services to the Pentagon.

 - Google withdraws $10bn Pentagon cloud bid amid ethical concerns

-- These are the best cloud hosting services in 2019
+- These are the best cloud hosting services available

 - Satya Nadella defends Microsoft's Pentagon contract